brillout/wildcard-api/docs/rpc.template.md

 For small teams
 and for prototyping,
-a hand-in-hand frontend and backend developmenet with RPC is simpler, faster, and more flexible.
+a hand-in-hand frontend and backend development with RPC is simpler, faster, and more flexible.

 !INLINE ./snippets/section-footer.md #readme --hide-source-path